mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 Run 30 minutes.
 Flat route.
 Easy effort.
 Mobility 20 minutes

-**&mdash; A spot came up at the Esquimalt pool and I took it.**

 ### NOTES
 Total Time: **90 minutes**

 Another wonderful _"sleep-in"_ morning.

-Today, I travelled to the pool and did a repeat of [Tuesday's workout](javascript:flick('tue');).
-The way it worked out, there was a 4th person swimming the moderate lane(s) which added to the congestion.
-Not a big deal as everything worked out but I did feel a bit more tired while doing the lengths compared to my memory of the same workout two days ago.
+A spot came up at the Esquimalt pool so I repeated [Tuesday's workout](javascript:flick('tue');).
+There 4 of us swimming the moderate lane(s) which made for some congestion; not a big deal as everything worked out.
+I did feel **a bit more tired** while doing the lengths compared to my memory of the same workout just two days ago.

 After the swim, I had a choice of easy run or easy bike.
 The tired feeling during the swim made the decision for me and I sat on the trainer for 45 minutes.
 I ended up watching the condensed game video of last Sunday's, Week 17 matchup between the Seahawks and 49ers; effort was super easy.